icopy-site/awesome/docs/awesome/awesome-dev-fun.md

 - [Spooky](https://github.com/ftripier/spookyc) - The Programming Language of Fear 🌚.
 - [OnlyToday](https://github.com/molnarmark/onlytoday) - A date and time based programming language.
 - [Rockstar](https://github.com/dylanbeattie/rockstar) - A dynamically typed computer programming language, designed for creating programs that are also song lyrics.
+- [strategic-communication](https://github.com/rotoclone/strategic-communication) - A best-of-breed language with a holistic approach to moving the needle.

 ## SaaS